ggml-org/.github/profile/README.md

-## Info

-The `ggml` library is the leading framework for AI inference at the edge.
+`ggml` is the leading framework for AI inference at the edge.

 - Homepage: https://ggml.ai
 - Jobs: jobs@ggml.ai